willGuimont/willGuimont.github.io/_posts/2019-11-29-prosac-algorithm.md

 We want to stop sampling when the chance of getting a model that fit more points is lower than a certain threshold.
 This is computed by looking at the odds of missing a set of inliers bigger than previously found after a number of draws.
 If this probability falls under a certain threshold (usually 5%), it is not worth continuing drawing and we terminate.

 # Code
-Not having found any implementation of PROSAC online, I decided to post my one: [willGuimont/PROSAC](https://github.com/willGuimont/PROSAC){:target="_blank"}.
+Not having found any implementation of PROSAC online, I decided to post mine: [willGuimont/PROSAC](https://github.com/willGuimont/PROSAC){:target="_blank"}.

 # Sources
 [^ChumMatas]: Chum, Ondrej & Matas, Jiri.
 Matching with PROSAC = Progressive Sample Consensus.
 2005.